RedHatOfficial/iconset/README.md

-# iconset
+# Open source icons

-Open source icons
+These icons are created and maintained by Red Hat.